dfinity/motoko/design/StableMemory.md

 library providing (almost) direct access to the IC Stable Memory API.

-Since the implementation of stable variables itself makes use of stable memory, some coordination between the old and new abstractions is required.
+Since the implementation of stable variables itself makes use of stable memory, some coordination between these two alternative, co-existing interfaces to IC stable memory is required.

 # The IC's Stable Memory API

-The IC provides a very small set of operations.
+The IC provides a very small set of operations for operation on stable memory:

 ```
 ic0.stable_size : () -> (page_count : i32);                                 // *